What Is Kombucha Tea?

 - Cover the mouth of the jar with a few layers of cheesecloth or paper towels secured with a rubber band.

 - Keep the jar at room temperature, out of direct sunlight, and where it won’t get jostled.
 Ferment for 7 to 10 days, checking the kombucha and the scoby periodically.
 It’s not unusual for the scoby to float at the top, bottom, or even sideways.
 A new cream-colored layer of scoby should start forming on the surface of the kombucha within a few days.
 It usually attaches to the old scoby, but it’s ok if they separate.
-You may also see brown stringy bits floating beneath the scoby, sediment collecting at the bottom, and bubbles collecting around the scoby.
-This is all normal and signs of healthy fermentation.
+You may also see brown stringy bits floating beneath the scoby, sediment collecting at the bottom, and bubbles collecting around

 - After seven days, begin tasting the kombucha daily by pouring a little out of the jar and into a cup.
 When it reaches a balance of sweetness and tartness that is pleasant to you, the kombucha is ready to bottle.
 Before proceeding, prepare and cool another pot of strong tea for your next batch of kombucha, as outlined above.